syamfarh/tp/docs/UserGuide.md

   ![invalid risk profile 1](images/riskProfile-UG/invalidRiskProfile1.png)
   ![invalid risk profile 3](images/riskProfile-UG/invalidRiskProfile3.png)

-If the RESULT is not separated by commas, with any whitespace or not in the range of 'a' - 'e'
+If your RESULT is not separated by commas, with any whitespace or not in the range of 'a' - 'e'
 * You should see this error message:
   ```
   Result must have 8 comma-separated characters from 'a' to 'e'!